 According to the U.S. video gaming audiences report by Statista, in 2021, women accounted for 45 percent of gamers in the United States, up from 41 percent of U.S. gamers identifying as women during the previous year.
 The report states that the number of women gamers has been steadily increasing over the past few years, and this trend is expected to continue in the future.
 Several factors could be driving this increase, including the growing popularity of mobile and casual games, the rise of female-led game development studios, and the number of women streaming their gameplay on platforms like Twitch and YouTube.
 Whatever the reasons, it is clear that women are increasingly becoming a force to be reckoned with in the gaming world.

-According to the latest eMarketer report, last year, a resounding 2.96 billion people worldwide played digital games, whether via console, computer, or mobile device.
-That figure is poised to surpass 3 billion in 2022.
+According to the latest eMarketer report, in 2022, a resounding 2.96 billion people worldwide played digital games, whether via console, computer, or mobile device.
+That figure is surpassed 3 billion in 2022.
 That is a lot of goals scored, blocks mined, and quests completed.
 By comparison, the global population stands at just over 7.9 billion—meaning that gamers will make up more than a third of the world’s population.
 It is easy to see why gaming has become such a phenomenon: it is fun, it is social (both in-person and online), it can be competitive, it can be relaxing, and—perhaps most importantly— it is always available ( thanks to the growth of mobile gaming).
 Whether people are looking to while away a few minutes on their daily commute or kill an entire afternoon on their couch, there is a game out there for everyone —and more than 2.9 billion other people.

 Gaming Marketing Statistics #25: Gamescom is the biggest video game convention in terms of attendees.